 Sarah Okun, Executive Director

-Sarah has supported special educators in her roles as Program Specialist and Director of the TMC since September of 2017.
+Sarah has supported Washington educators in her work with the TMC since September of 2017.
 Prior to moving to Washington, Sarah served as the Special Education Director at a charter school in Los Angeles.
 She began her career in public education in northern Virginia, where she taught K-2 Special Education and led pre-referral intervention teams.
 Sarah has also worked as an academic coach for college students and a director of afterschool education programs in San Francisco.
 When not at work, Sarah can be found running, hiking, swimming, and exploring the Puget Sound region with her husband and three children.

 Contact Sarah at email@example.com